Fisheries, Aquaculture, and Aquatic Sciences — MAq, MS, PhD

-- Fisheries and Allied Aquacultures - MAq
+- Fisheries, Aquaculture, and Aquatic Sciences — MAq

-- Fisheries and Allied Aquacultures - MS
+- Fisheries, Aquaculture, and Aquatic Sciences — MS

-- Fisheries and Allied Aquacultures - PhD
+- Fisheries, Aquaculture, and Aquatic Sciences — PhD

 Students desiring admission for graduate study should have a degree from a recognized academic institution, adequate course work in biology, zoology, botany, chemistry, physics, and mathematics and submit GRE scores.
-Qualified students lacking an adequate background in these areas may be admitted but may be required to correct deficiencies after they enroll at Auburn.
+Otherwise qualified students lacking an adequate background in these areas may be admitted but may be required to correct deficiencies after they enroll at Auburn.
 Applicants must also meet minimum requirements of the Graduate School including English language requirements.
 Evaluation of applicants includes academic records, GPA, GRE scores, letters of recommendation, and past professional history.

-The Master of Science degree prepares the student for aquatic resource or aquaculture related careers as well as further studies toward a PhD degree.
-A minimum of 30 semester hours of 6000-level or above is required.
+The thesis-based Master of Science degree prepares the student for aquatic resource or aquaculture related careers as well as further studies toward a PhD degree.
+A minimum of 30 semester hours of 6000-level or above are required.
 A minimum of 21 semester hours (which includes FISH 7990) of 6000-level and above courses must be taken within the major area of concentration and at least an additional 9 hours taken in a separate but closely related area of concentration.
 A minimum of 4 semester hours of FISH 7990 (Research and Thesis) is required but no more than 6 semester hours may be counted toward the degree.
 In addition to the required course work, the student must complete research and a written thesis and pass a comprehensive examination on research and course work as defined by the student’s advisory committee.

 Admission to the Doctor of Philosophy degree program usually requires that the student has a master’s degree from a recognized graduate program.
 The doctoral program emphasizes original scholarly research and includes significant advanced coursework.
 The PhD degree requires a minimum of 60 semester credit hours beyond the bachelor’s degree, of which a minimum of 31 hours must be taken through Auburn University, and a dissertation describing original research.
 A minimum of 30 hours must be graded graduate courses.
 The minimum and maximum number of hours of dissertation research (FISH 8990) is 10.
 Students must pass a general examination, often called the “preliminary examination,” typically taken after all graded course work is completed, to become a PhD candidate.
 The exam includes a written exam followed by an oral exam.
 The student becomes a candidate for the degree on successful completion of the general examination.
 After completion of the dissertation, the student must pass a final oral examination defending the dissertation.